Blobfolio/riprip/README.md

     --backwards   Rip sectors in reverse order.
 (Data will still be saved in the *correct* order.
 Haha.)
     --no-resume   Ignore any previous rip states; start over from scratch.
-    --no-trust    Never trust the drive when it says a sector is good;
-                  always get confirmation.
-Requires a paranoia level of at least 2.
-    --reconfirm   Reset the status of all previously-accepted samples to require reconfirmation.
-Requires a paranoia level of at least 2.
 ```

 ### Drive Settings.